 After linking your accounts, choose 5 merchants from a list of 20+, each of which have different earning rates.

 But once you pick, you will NOT be able to change them!
 So it’s best to select retailers you know you’ll continue to shop often.
-Here are the current rates:
+Here are the current rates as of publication:

 - Bath & Body Works – 15 points per $1 (1.5% back)

 - Blue Bottle Coffee – 8 points per $1 (0.8% back)

 - Chipotle – 12 points per $1 (1.2% back)

 - Dunkin Donuts – 14 points per $1 (1.4% back)